How to Become a Real Estate Broker in California | ADHI Schools

 ADHI Schools has you covered on all of the eight courses you will need.
 They are as below:

-*Note: If you take both accounting and economics you only have to take 2 electives.
+*Note: If you take both accounting and economics, you only need two electives.

 Step 4